klesh/density-trie/README.md

   console.log(trie.dump());

-  var text = 'here is a fragment of text with "Hello World" and "Hello" should be 2, "Hell" should be 1, no matter if "eHell" or eHello presented';
+  var text = 'here is a fragment of text with "Hello World", "Hello" should be 2, "Hell" should be 1, no matter if "eHell" or eHello presented';

   trie.density(text).should.be.deepEqual({
     Hello: 2,